JustAnOpossum/Better-Discord-Screen-Share/README.md

 ## Before you start

 Make sure you are on Ubuntu 14 or 16.04 since this will not work with any other version of linux or ubuntu.
+This program is made to run on a server thats not on your network.
+So it might not work if your running this on a computer in your network.

 ## Installer